websiddu/websiddu/blog/018-designing-for-color-blindness.md

 Based on the cone type missing or defective, there are many types of colorblindness, for e.g, if a person is missing (anopia) red cones (protan) its called Proto-anopia, if they have malfunctioned (anomaly) red cones(protan) its called Proto-anomaly, similar for all the other 2 cone types.

-And below image shows how the the different wavelengths are missing or disoriented from the normal cone curves,
+And below image shows how different wavelengths are missing or disoriented from the normal cone curves,

 ![Image showing the different wavelengths](https://res.cloudinary.com/websiddu/image/upload/v1562400013/blog/018/cones.png)